Wonderful Wanderings

 Our Douro Azul river cruise

-Although a boat isn't the most stable ground to take some photos, I made an attempt to capture what we saw along the way.
+Although a boat isn’t the most stable ground for taking photos, I attempted to capture what we saw along the way.

 porto river cruise 1 hour

-Besides families taking out their boats, we also passed some fellow cruisers and we especially got a great view on the Museu dos Transportes e Comuniçao, an impressive building as well as on this huge painting of one of the most famous port brands.
+Besides families taking out their boats, we also passed some fellow cruisers and we especially got a great view of the Museu dos Transportes e Comunicação, an impressive building as well as this huge painting of one of the most famous port brands.

 douroazul cruises